Billions in property tax relief becoming available in New Jersey

 MONMOUTH JUNCTION — In a year where American households continue to battle rising inflation, New Jersey will provide millions of households with property tax relief, Gov. Phil Murphy said Wednesday.

-By expanding the state's ANCHOR Property Tax Program, $2 billion will be sent to nearly two million New Jersey homeowners and renters, a move that will lessen the burden local property taxes place on state households, Murphy said.
+By expanding the state's ANCHOR Property Tax Program, $2 billion will be sent to nearly 2 million New Jersey households, a move that will lessen the burden local property taxes place on homeowners and renters, Murphy said.

 "This is, without a doubt, the state of opportunity," Murphy said in remarks announcing the expansion in Middlesex County.
 "Our goal is to ensure that everyone willing to roll up their sleeves and work hard isn't just going to be able to get ahead in New Jersey, but will set their roots here."